ayeshasiddiqav/music-genre-transfer-learning/README.md

 A comparative study of CNN, attention, capsule, transfer-learning and transformer architectures for music genre classification, with leakage-safe evaluation.

-Extends prior work by my professor, who reported 91% accuracy using CNN, ResNet and VGG16 on mel-spectrograms.

 ## Results